lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * FP: when a Field is expected to appear multiple times in a header, Field Position specifies the occurence this Field Description applies to
   (for example, first uri-path option, second uri-path, etc. in a CoAP header).
-  The value 1 designates the first occurence.
-The default value is 1.

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}